 In this post, I’m referring specifically to using an AI-powered Large Language Model (LLM) tool—like OpenAI’s GPT-4, ChatGPT, Jasper, or any of the other myriad tools using OpenAI’s API—to write content that has SEO intent behind it.
 That means using any of the above to produce full articles, paragraphs, landing pages, etc. that you intend to rank on Google.

 There are other use cases for these tools, e.g. headline writing/brainstorming, writing meta descriptions, but this post is about writing the content itself using AI.

 To attempt to somewhat-satisfactorily answer the twin questions, is AI content good for SEO?
 Is AI content bad for SEO? we need to start with what we know.

-Thing we know #1: AI content and SEO is in a period of extreme uncertainty
+Thing we know #1: using AI content for SEO is still an uncertain thing

 Anyone who tells you otherwise is lying, extremely naive, or arrogant to the point you should run.

 There are zero people not under Google NDA who know how Google will react to AI content in the future.
 Google itself probably hasn’t decided, and will most certainly evolve its thinking over time.

 While all SEO is full of ‘it depends’ and best practices that really should be tested, this level of uncertainty around AI = serious risk.
 If Google decides to slap down AI content, it could do so in a couple of different ways: